-K1 CO1 Remember the steps involved in developing the software.
-K2 CO2 Understand the roles and responsibilities of various persons involved in development cycle. К3 CO3 Implement the methods and techniques to develop a small project.
-K4 CO4 Analyze the problems that may occur in each and every phase of software development cycle.
+CO1 Remember the steps involved in developing the software.
+K5 CO2 Understand the roles and responsibilities of various persons involved in development cycle. to K CO3 Implement the methods and techniques to develop a small project.
+K1 CO4 Analyze the problems that may occur in each and every phase of software development cycle.
+CO5 Evaluate the usage of Integration and Acceptance testing.